pysam-developers/pysam/doc/faq.rst

 conform to the python convention and translate to/from the file format automatically.

-The only exception is the :term:`region string` in the :meth:`Samfile.fetch` and :meth:`Samfile.pileup` methods.
+The only exception is the :term:`region` string in the :meth:`~pysam.AlignmentFile.fetch` and :meth:`~pysam.AlignmentFile.pileup` methods.
 This string follows the convention of the samtools command line utilities.
 The same is true for any coordinates passed to the samtools command utilities directly, such as :meth:`pysam.mpileup`.

 BAM files with a large number of reference sequences is slow
 ============================================================